pbenu/pbenu.github.io/_poems/2026-08-he-had-a-shape.md

 ---

 <p>In his sixties, my father started woodwork
+    at a carpenter’s shed left standing
+    by the carpenter who built our old house.
-    at a carpenter’s shed left standing after our old house was built.
-He planed laurel planks so smooth that the glint of light off them hurt our curious eyes.
+    He planed laurel planks so smooth
+    that the glint of light off them hurt our curious eyes.
 He wasn’t a carpenter but said he had a shape in his mind.
     The only tools he had were a saw, a chisel,